 ABOUT

-Margaret Hermant is a violinist, harpist and composer based in Brussels, who graduated from the Royal Conservatory of Brussels.
-She is a founding member of several music groups, including Echo Collective, Quatuor MP4, and BOW quintet.
+Margaret Hermant is a Brussels-based violinist, harpist and composer, and a graduate of the Royal Conservatory of Brussels.
+She is a founding member of Echo Collective, ensemble internationally recognised for its work at the crossroads of contemporary classical and experimental music.

-Her collaborations with these ensembles have involved working with a variety of renowned artists, such as Jóhann Jóhannsson, Adam Wiltzie, Dustin O’Halloran, A Winged Victory for the Sullen, Stars of the Lid, Joep Beving, Christina Vantzou, and Rutger Hoedemaekers.
+Throughout her career, she has collaborated with a wide range of acclaimed artists, including Jóhann Jóhannsson, Adam Wiltzie, Dustin O’Halloran, A Winged Victory for the Sullen, Stars of the Lid, Joep Beving, Christina Vantzou and Rutger Hoedemaekers.
+These collaborations have played a significant role in shaping and expanding the post-classical music landscape.

 Scroll Up